iodigital-com/phpstan-magento2-stubs/README.md

 # PHPStan Magento 2 stubfiles

 [PHPStan](https://phpstan.org/) stubfiles for the Magento 2 framework.
-Currenly the stub files are targeted towards the 2.4.7.x version.
+Currently the stub files are targeted towards the 2.4.7.x version.

 ## Installation